Rikemannen/obsidian-sync/Journal/October 15 2025.md

 Oh and i also remembered that i havent read the last 2 magazines ive gotten.
 That sucks.
 I guess i will after work tmrw.
 Dam i never thought is wrote that.
 Hey listen, it doesnt matter how much or how little i do it, ill journal everyday, until my 18th birthday, and keep on doing it til i get married etc etc. I love this so much, yet its kinda annoying sometimes cuz i feel like i have to do it.
 Ima use my "new" statistic program to make a trend diagram of my journal entry lengths.
 Thatll show how it changes (duhh)

 Goodnight "journal"

+Fuck i forgot to mention that my paper asking to be free for driving car/moped has been approved (school yk) and ive booked my time and i paid for it myself, coated like 5500...
+But im pretty, thats all end it there, jk im pretty rich tbh.
+Idk if ill write more today, we will see.